 Manolis, the head mechanic, arrived with Yiorgos, his helper, and modified the heat exchanger plumbing.
 This took about 1 hr.
 Now none of the valves vibrate and Mastro Michalis after inspecting everything was satisfied.

-I also got Agmar’s final bill.
+I also got Agmar's (now Moor & Dock) final bill.
 It was substantially higher then what I was led to expect.
 I simply did not have at hand all the funds to cover it.
 After scrutinizing it I did find a few mistakes.
 I pointed these out to Angelos, Agmar’s owner, who not only acknowledged them but also gave me a discount.
 Altogether I paid ⅔ of the bill.

 When I returned from the office to Thetis Panayiotis, the electrician, was waiting for me and for Mastro Michalis so that he can calibrate the tachometer.
 While waiting, he helped me install the headsail which is a 2 person job.
 After Mastro Michalis came, he and Panayiotis calibrated the tachometer with the use of a laser strobe instrument.